Keno's Classic Rock n Roll Web Site

 The most interesting song on the album (when it first came out anyway) was his counter attack on friend and former Beatle Paul McCartney, with "How Do You Sleep".
 It was great that years later the two made up, but what a put down song!
 When you compared it to "Imagine" you really had to think of the two different messages John was sending out.
 Overall another album any Lennon fan must have, if you don't like Imagine, you don't like John Lennon.

-To listen to some soundclips from Imagine or to purchase it, click on either: Imagine CD (CC Music)
+To listen to some soundclips from Imagine or to purchase it, click on: Imagine (Remastered)